-Davis had 27 points and 12 rebounds to lead surprising Ole Miss to an 82-67 upset of No. 11 Auburn on Wednesday night.
-In the aftermath of the win, the Rebels were understandably happy, but didn't do too much celebrating.
+OXFORD, Miss. -- Terence Davis had 27 points and 12 rebounds to lead surprising Mississippi to an 82-67 upset of No. 11 Auburn on Wednesday night.

 Ole Miss (12-2, 2-0 Southeastern Conference) continued its run of strong play under first-year coach Kermit Davis after being widely picked to finish at or near the bottom of the league.

 Freshman K.J.
-Buffen added 16 points for the Rebels while Shuler scored 14.
-Dominik Olejniczak had 11 points and seven rebounds.
-But Davis was the star, shooting 9 of 15 from the field and making four 3-pointers.
+Buffen added 16 points for the Rebels while Devontae Shuler scored 14.
+Davis shot 9 of 15 from the field and made four 3-pointers.

 Auburn (11-3, 0-1) trailed 42-29 at halftime, but pulled within 56-54 with nine minutes remaining.
 The Tigers could get no closer, with Davis, Buffen and Shuler hitting big shots to keep Ole Miss in front.